rbannist/ContainersOnAzure_SimpleDocker/readme.md

 docker run -d -p 80:5000 localrepo/mockapp1:latest dotnet run --project /mockapp1
 ```

 Notes.
-The '-d' switch runs the container in the background.
-We're also executing the 'dotnet run --project /mockapp1' when the container starts because we didn't script it within the container that we worked on.
+The '-d' switch runs the container in the background (hint.
+Kubernetes will run all containers with this switch).
+We're also executing the 'dotnet run --project /mockapp1' when the container starts because we didn't setup a startup script within the container that we worked on.

 <br>